mikyrenato/3rd_Project_Quiz_Game/README.md

 - The player can choose his name or nickname.
 - The player can see the first question and options.
 - The player can see if his chocie was good or wrong.
-- Validation allows the Player multiple attempts of getting inputs right.
+- Validation allows the player multiple attempts of getting inputs right.
 - Player is allowed to see the coorect answers if wanted.
 - Player is allowed to see the leaderboard.
 - Player is allowed to try again.